 If you’ve already sold a few of your creations, chances are, you did it as a self-employed person.
 It’s fine to keep selling jewelry and claim your income as self-employment income.
 However, there are some advantages to structuring your jewelry business as an LLC or sole proprietorship.

-For one thing, you’ll be able to file a DBA form and officially register your business name so that no one else can use it.
-If you’re unsure what you want to call your business, brainstorm a few ideas to find a compelling name before you start a jewelry business.
+The DBA form will allow you to officially register your business name so that no one else can use it.
+Using a name creator is a great solution if you don’t know what to call your business.
+You can also brainstorm a few ideas to find a compelling name before you start a jewelry business.

 Registering your business as an LLC means that your jewelry business will exist as a separate legal entity.
 Tax and debt liabilities will remain separate from your personal liabilities.